lsst-dm/dmtn-283/index.md

 #### Multiple Servers

 A single server, however large, can not reliably handle thousands of simultaneous requests.
-This is not helped by the butler APIs being designed before `async` was considered stable, requiring the server to create threads for all incoming requests.
+This is not helped by the butler APIs being designed before `async` was considered stable, requiring the server to create threads for all incoming requests and Python not currently being a language that supports good thread performance.

 To allow arbitrary scaling we will deploy multiple server instances with some form of load balancing.
 We are designing the server to be stateless such that any client can talk to any server at any time without having a client pinned to a specific server.